SashaD826/Portfolio/README.md

   **Goal:** To construct a composite visualization that combines technical and fundamental analysis.
 The primary objective was to overlay the daily stock price with the 50-Day Moving Average and historical P/E Ratios to identify clear patterns of overvaluation or undervaluation.

-  **Obstacles:** Historical valuation data (P/E ratio) was not readily available in standard stock datasets.
+  **Challenge:** Historical valuation data (P/E ratio) was not readily available in standard stock datasets.
 To resolve this, I had to scrape it manually.

   - SQL Code: [`GOOG stock SQL`](https://github.com/SashaD826/Portfolio/blob/main/goog_stock_postgres.sql)